 - 76. After I left Langlands Park I met my daughter's father.
 I was sixteen years old.
 This was my first relationship.
 I think I was looking for somebody to be kind to me and show me attention. - 77.
 Everything was alright until I told him about what had happened to me at Langlands Park.
 All of a sudden, he changed.
 Then he started battering me, punching me and locking me in the house.
 He constantly raped me when I refused to have sex with him.
 He called me names.
 He made me go into the street, pick up cigarette butts and smoke them. - 78.
 He made me get a job as a cleaner.
 I got £8.62.
 He would take me to my work and wait for me.
 Then when I got my money on a Friday, he took it off me. - 79.
 When I was pregnant he booted my in the stomach to try and make me lose the baby because he said it wasn't his.
 I had my daughter when I was eighteen. - 80.
 He locked me in the house so I couldn't get out to go to the shops or post office.
 He wouldn't let me see my family.
-He did the same stuff to me as Mr MSH but worse.
+He did the same stuff to me as MrMSH but worse.
 I wasn't drinking as much at this time because he wouldn't let me.
 It was just at weekends. - 81.
 I managed to get out one day and I ran round to my mother's house.
 He came after me.
 My mother had a glass panel in her door.
 He smashed it and jumped through it.
 He battered me in front of my mum.
 He pulled my daughter out of my granny's arms.
-My granny died two weeks later of a heart attack. - 82.
-I left him about two months after my daughter was born because he took her off me and put her in a dustbin. - 83.
+My granny died two weeks later of a heart attack. - I left him about two months after my daughter was born because he took her off me and put her in a dustbin. - 83.
 I didn't report him to the police because I was terrified of him.
 He used to say if I told anybody he would kill my mother and my grandmother.
-I told one of my mother's brothers what was happening to me and he went up to the house and got all my
+I told one of my mother's brothers what was happening to me and he went up to the house and got all my stuff.

-- stuff.
 My daughter's father kept coming down every week and smashing my mum's windows.
-That went on for a few months. - 84.
-My uncle knew a couple of boys in the area and they had a word with him.
+That went on for a few months.

+- 84. My uncle knew a couple of boys in the area and they had a word with him.
 Then he left me alone. - 85.
-I think I reported him to the police and got an interdict. - 87.
+I think I reported him to the police and got an interdict. - 86.
+His name was according to the was about six years older than me.
+I think he lives in England now but I don't know if he is still alive. - 87.
 I have worked most of my life until recently.
 I have worked as a cleaner, a kitchen assistant, in amusements, as a support worker and as a carer.
 I loved working.
 I liked helping people.
 One year, I worked a full six months without a day off. - 88.
 I suffer from fibromyalgia and it has caused me to stop working.
 I have pains all over my whole body.
 I was diagnosed two years ago.
 Not working has affected me mentally and financially. - 89.
 I do voluntary work now.
 I do befriending on a Friday